 - Very bad and sometimes deadly kidney problems have happened with this drug.
-The doctor will give your child fluids through the vein and a drug called probenecid to lower the chance of kidney problems.
-Talk with the doctor.
+Your doctor will give you fluids in your vein and a drug called probenecid to lower the chance of kidney problems.
+Talk with your doctor.

-- Do not give this drug to your child if your child is taking any drugs that can cause kidney problems.
+- Do not take this drug if you are taking any drugs that can cause kidney problems.
 There are many drugs that can do this.
-Ask the doctor or pharmacist if you are not sure.
+Ask your doctor or pharmacist if you are not sure.

 - Low white blood cell counts have happened with this drug.
-Talk with your child’s doctor.
+Talk with your doctor.

-- The doctor will do lab tests to watch your child’s kidneys and white blood cells while your child takes this drug.
-Talk with the doctor.
+- Your doctor will do lab tests to watch your kidneys and white blood cells while you take this drug.
+Talk with your doctor.

 - This drug can cause cancer and infertility in animals.
-Talk with your child’s doctor.
+Talk with your doctor.

 - It is used to treat a viral infection of the eyes in people who have AIDS.